favonia/cloudflare-ddns/README.markdown

     --certificate-oidc-issuer https://token.actions.githubusercontent.com
   ```

+  The GHCR mirror (unreleased) can be verified with the same command by replacing the image reference with `ghcr.io/favonia/cloudflare-ddns:1`.

   This only proves that the Docker image is from this repository, assuming that no one hacks into GitHub or the repository.
 It does not prove that the code itself is secure.

   </details>